 - reducing network provisioning costs by up to 58%;

 - improving application performance by up to 80%.

 Their figures are extracted from case studies of already implemented Cisco ACI projects.
-However, there are also performance tests, such as the one conducted by the Enterprise Strategy Group Lab in 2017, which shows that Cisco’s solution provides 50% better availability than other SDN solutions, while the one made by Forrester Research shows that application development is accomplished 90% faster and the cost of hardware purchases decreases by 20%.
+However, there are also performance tests, such as the one made by Forrester Research showing that application development is accomplished 90% faster and the cost of hardware purchases decreases by 20%.